sut-ai/notes/notebooks/21_reinforcement_learning/index.md

 _**"...
 What we want is a machine that can learn from experience." -Alan Turing, 1947**_

+At the beginning of the lecture note, we briefly introduce the RL algorithm.
+After that, we compare online models to offline models.
+Additionally, we compare different categories of learning methods based on the model.
+Then we use Direct Utility Estimation Method to estimate our factor based on sample values.
+Later, we introduce Temporal Difference Learning Algorithm to understand how the agent can gain experience and learn from the envirnment if it does not have enough knowledge.
+At the end of the discussion, there is a summary of different topics in RL which we have learned.

-Reinforcement learning is a subcategory of Machine Learning which solves problems that involve learning what to do—how to map situations to actions— to maximize a numerical reward signal.
+**Reinforcement Learning** is a subcategory of Machine Learning which can solve real-life problems.
+These problems involve learning what to do—how to map situations to actions— to maximize a numerical reward signal.
 In this learning system, the system's actions influence its later inputs.
 Moreover, the learner is not told which actions to take but instead must discover which actions yield the most reward by trying them out.
 <br>